 What raises the risk of blood clots during pregnancy?

 The three main risk factors (things that increase risk) for developing deep vein thrombosis and pulmonary embolism are abnormal clotting, reduced blood flow, and damage to the veins.
 These risks are all higher during pregnancy, most likely because of:

 - Changes in hormone levels and blood composition that influence clotting.

-Reduced blood flow in the legs due to the weight of the fetus pressing upon veins.
+- Reduced blood flow in the legs due to the weight of the fetus pressing upon veins.

 A pregnant woman who is diagnosed with deep vein thrombosis or pulmonary embolism will work with her doctor to decide which anticoagulant medicine to take during pregnancy.
 She may take heparin, because it has not been shown to affect the fetus.